-In this case, Σ represents similarity concepts such as the fact that applications that benefit from SC1 will also benefit from SC3.
-U captures how an application correlates to the different similarity concepts and V how an SC correlates to them.
+In this case, Σ represents similarity concepts such as the fact that applications that benefit from SC1 will also benefit from SC3, or that applications that benefit from platforms with high memory bandwidth do not benefit from platforms with high storage capacity.
+U captures how an application correlates to the different similarity concepts and V shows how an SC correlates to them.
 Collaborative filtering identifies similarities between new and known applications.
 Two applications can be similar in one characteristic (they both benefit from high clock frequency) but different in others (only one benefits from a large L3 cache).
 This is especially common when scaling to large application spaces and several hardware configurations.
 SVD addresses this issue by uncovering hidden similarities and filtering out the ones less likely to have an impact on the application's behavior.

-The size of the offline training set is important as a certain number of ratings is necessary to satisfy the sparsity constraints of SVD.
-However, over that number the accuracy quickly levels off and scales well with the number of applications thereafter (smaller fractions for training sets of larger application spaces).
-For our experiments we use 20 and 50 offline workloads for a 40 and 1,000-server cluster respectively.
-Additionally, as more incoming applications are added in A the density of the matrix increases and the recommendation accuracy further improves.
+The size of the offline training set is important, as a certain number of ratings is necessary to satisfy the sparsity constraints of SVD.
+However, over that number, recommendation accuracy quickly levels off and scales well with the number of applications thereafter (smaller fractions for training sets of larger application spaces).
+For our experiments we use 20 and 30 offline workloads for a 40 and 1000-server cluster, respectively.
+Additionally, as more incoming applications are added in A, the density of the matrix increases and the recommendation accuracy improves further.
 Note that online training is performed only on two SCs.
-This not only reduces the training overhead compared to exhaustive search but since training requires dedicated servers, it also reduces the number of servers necessary for it.
+This not only reduces the training overhead compared to exhaustive search, but since training requires dedicated servers, it also reduces the number of servers necessary for it.
 In contrast, if we attempted to classify applications through exhaustive profiling, the number of profiling runs would equal the number of SCs (e.g., 40).
 For a cloud service with high workload arrival rates, this would be infeasible to support, underlining the importance of keeping training overheads low, something that Paragon does.

 Classification is very fast.
-On a production-class Xeon server, this takes 10-30 msec for thousands of applications and tens of SCs.
+On a production-class Xeon server, this takes 10 to 30 msec for thousands of applications and tens of SCs.
 We can perform classification for one application at a time or for small groups of incoming applications (batching) if the arrival rate is high without impacting accuracy or speed.

-Performance scores: We populate A with normalized scores that represent how well an application performs on a server configuration.
-We use the following performance metrics based on application type:
+Performance Scores.
+We populate A with normalized scores that represent how well an application performs on a server configuration.
+We use the following performance metrics based on application type.

-- (a) Single-threaded workloads: We use instructions committed per second (IPS) as the initial performance metric.
-Using execution time would require running applications to completion in the profiling servers, increasing the training overheads.
+- (a) Single-threaded workloads.
+We use instructions committed per second (IPS) as the initial performance metric.
+Using execution time would potentially be more accurate-however, it would require running applications to completion in the profiling servers, increasing the training overheads.
 We have verified that using IPS leads to similar classification accuracy as using full execution time.
-For multi-programmed workloads we use aggregate IPS. - (b) Multithreaded workloads: In the presence of spin-locks or other synchronization schemes that introduce active waiting, aggregate IPS can be deceiving [1, 42].
-We address this by periodically polling low-overhead performance counters, to detect changes in the register file (read and writes that would denote regular operations other than spinning) and weight-out of the IPS computation such execution segments.
+For multiprogrammed workloads we use aggregate IPS. - (b) Multithreaded workloads In the presence of spin-locks or other synchronization schemes that introduce active waiting, aggregate IPS can be deceiving [Alameldeen and Wood 2006; Wenisch et al. 2006].
+We address this by periodically polling low-overhead performance counters to detect changes in the register file (read and writes that would denote regular operations other than spinning) and weight-out of the IPS computation such execution segments.
 We have verified that scheduling with this "useful" IPS leads to similar classification accuracy as using full execution time.
-When workloads are not known, or multiple workload types are present "useful" IPS is used to drive the scheduling decisions.
+When workloads are not known or multiple workload types are present, "useful" IPS is used to drive the scheduling decisions.